-We will continue our efforts to add new asset managers, asset owners, family offices and private wealth advisors as clientele; grow our existing client relationships; and expand into new markets.
-With our One SEI strategy, we are also modularizing platform capabilities into standalone components, enabling an unbundled approach to product delivery into the markets served by SEI.
+As we believe that competitiveness will increasingly be based on capabilities other than just portfolio investment expertise, we offer managers solutions that help them gain scale and efficiency, run their businesses more intelligently through data analytics and intuitive online dashboards, and be more responsive to regulatory, investor, and intermediary needs.
+We will continue our efforts to add new asset managers, asset owners, family offices, and private wealth advisors as clientele, grow our existing client relationships, and expand into new markets.
+With our One SEI approach to address clients' unique and evolving needs, we are leveraging capabilities throughout the company and modularizing platform capabilities into standalone components, enabling an unbundled approach to product delivery into the markets we serve.

 Contracts for fund administration outsourcing services generally have terms ranging from three to five years.
 Fees are primarily earned as a percentage of assets under management and administration.
 A portion of the revenues for this segment is earned as account servicing fees.
-As of December 31, 2020, we had relationships with 526 investment management companies, alternative investment managers, family offices and private wealth advisors.
+As of December 31, 2021, we had relationships with 549 investment management companies, alternative investment managers, family offices and private wealth advisors.